 Previous versions of iOS did let you type out certain things to Siri, but only after you've already asked her (or him) a question verbally.
 After that, you could tap on your question and edit it with your keyboard, then press "Done" to get a new response.
 This was not ideal because Siri would answer your dictated question right away instead of just starting from a written question right off the bat.

-Go back to Settings and navigate to General –> Accessibility –> Siri.
+Now, go back to Settings and navigate to General –> Accessibility –> Siri.
 On this screen, all you have to do is toggle on "Type to Siri."
 Really, that's it.
 However, while you're here, you can adjust your Voice Feedback settings, too.

 - Always On means that Siri will vocally respond to you after each voice query.
 Siri will not be vocal when using Type to Siri.